-Gross vs net income is a topic that you must often have come across.
-Understanding the difference between the two is important for both business and individual or employee (from the tax point of view).
+Gross vs net income is a topic you must often have come across.
+Understanding the difference between the two is important for both businesses and individuals or employees (from the tax point of view).
 Gross Income is the amount of money that a business makes by selling the product or service.
 For individuals or employees, it is the income without deducting the expenses.
 Net Income, on the other hand, is gross income – total expenses.

-Cost of Goods Sold is the sum of all the expenses that a company incurs in producing the good.
-COGS include items such as Supply Costs, Raw materials, Packaging and shipping, Equipment and machinery, Direct Labor Cost.
+Cost of Goods Sold is the sum of all the expenses that a company incurs in producing the goods.
+COGS include items such as Supply Costs, Raw materials, Packaging and shipping, Equipment and machinery, and Direct Labor costs.

 For example, a business has sales of $100,000, Cost of goods sold of $50,000, Selling expenses of $10,000, Administrative expenses of $15,000, and Taxes of $5,000.
 In this case, Gross Profit is ($100,000 – $50,000) $50,000.

 Net income is the profit that a business makes or the money that a business is left with after paying all the expenses.
-Business entities arrive at net income towards the end of the year by deducting operation expense from the gross profit.
-Net Income is usually a last item in the income statement, and thus, is popularly known as the bottom line.
+Business entities arrive at net income towards the end of the year by deducting operating expenses from the gross profit.
+Net Income is usually the last item in the income statement and thus, is popularly known as the bottom line.